Businesswoman working on laptop in retail shop using best AI accounting software like Sage Intacct

 Agentic AI

-AI-powered accounting: How Sage Intacct transforms tasks
+AI-powered accounting software: How Sage Intacct transforms tasks

 Sage is leading the charge for Irish businesses looking to embrace AI within accounting.
 Sage Intacct is built with AI at its core – designed to simplify financial processes, deliver predictive insights, and enable data-driven decision-making.